Minimum Bisection is NP-hard on Unit Disk Graphs: Introduction

-On the other hand, it seems to be widely believed that planar graphs and unit disk graphs behave very similarly with respect to the computational complexity of optimization problems.
-To the best of our knowledge there is no optimization problem that is known to be polynomially solvable on one of these classes and NP-hard on the other one; for a brief discussion on this, we refer to the conclusion section of~\cite{Clark91}.
-Hence, establishing the complexity status of \textsc{Min-Bisection} on unit disk graphs would also provide an indication about the complexity status on planar graphs, and vice-versa.
-Another motivation for studying \textsc{Min-Bisection} on unit disk graphs comes from the area of wireless communication networks~\cite {AkyildizSSC02,BradonjicEFSS10}, as the bisection width determines the communication bandwidth of the network~\cite{Hromkovic05}.

 \textbf{Our contribution.} In this paper we resolve the complexity of \textsc{Min-Bisection} on unit disk graphs.
-In particular, we prove that this problem is NP-hard by providing a polynomial reduction from a variant of the maximum satisfiability problem, namely from the monotone Max-XOR($3$) problem (also known as the monotone Max-$2$-XOR($3$) problem).
-Consider a monotone XOR-boolean formula $\phi $ with variables $ x_{1},x_{2},\ldots ,x_{n}$, i.e.~a boolean formula that is the conjunction of XOR-clauses of the form $(x_{i}\oplus x_{k})$, where no variable is negated.
-If, in addition, every variable $x_{i}$ appears in at most $k$ XOR-clauses in $\phi $, then $\phi $ is called a \emph{monotone XOR(}$k$ \emph{)} formula.
+In particular, we prove that this problem is NP-hard by providing a polynomial reduction from a variant of the maximum satisfiability problem, namely from the \emph{monotone Max-XOR($3$)} problem.
+This optimization problem (which is also known as the monotone Max-$2$-XOR($3$) problem) essentially encodes the \emph{Max-Cut} problem on $3$-regular graphs.
+Consider a monotone XOR-boolean formula $\phi $ with variables $x_{1},x_{2},\ldots ,x_{n}$, i.e.~a boolean formula that is the conjunction of XOR-clauses of the form $(x_{i}\oplus x_{k})$, where no variable is negated.
+If, in addition, every variable $x_{i}$ appears in exactly $k$ XOR-clauses in $\phi $, then $\phi $ is called a \emph{monotone XOR(}$k$\emph{)} formula.
 The \emph{monotone Max-XOR(}$k$\emph{)} problem is, given a monotone XOR($k$) formula $\phi $, to compute a truth assignment of the variables $x_{1},x_{2},\ldots ,x_{n}$ that XOR-satisfies the largest possible number of clauses of $\phi $.
 Recall here that the clause $ (x_{i}\oplus x_{k})$ is XOR-satisfied by a truth assignment $\tau $ if and only if $x_{i}\neq x_{k}$ in $\tau $.
 Given a monotone XOR($k$) formula $ \phi $, we construct a unit disk graph $H_{\phi }$ such that the truth assignments that XOR-satisfy the maximum number of clauses in $\phi $ correspond bijectively to the minimum bisections in $H_{\phi }$, thus proving that \textsc{Min-Bisection} is NP-hard on unit disk graphs.

 \textbf{Organization of the paper.} Necessary definitions and notation are given in Section~\ref{preliminaries-sec}.
 In Section~\ref {Gn-sec}, given a monotone XOR($3$)-formula $\phi $ with $n$ variables, we construct an auxiliary unit disk graph $G_{n}$, which depends only on the size $n$ of $\phi $ (and not on $\phi $ itself).
 In Section~\ref{H-phi-sec} we present our reduction from the monotone Max-XOR($3$) problem to \textsc{ Min-Bisection} on unit disk graphs, by modifying the graph $G_{n}$ to a unit disk graph $H_{\phi }$ which also depends on the formula $\phi $ itself.
 Finally we discuss the presented results and remaining open problems in Section~\ref{conclusions}.